lclarkmichalek/Dabble/README.md

 the `.dabble` directory, as it does not contain any information that cannot be regerated by dabble.

+Dabble can build itself without configuration, and can build libraries such as Derelict3 and Tango-D2 with minimal configuration.

 ## `root_path`

 The first time that dabble is run, it will try and detect the root directory of